 Step 1: Get your plexiglass and measuring tape.
 Start marking the plexiglass based on your measurements.
 Use a ruler to keep the markings straight and accurate.
 Give at least an inch worth of extra space for you to polish the material later on.

-Step 2: Clamp your plexiglass on the working table so that it stays in place while you’re cutting.
+Step 2: Using an excellent woodworking clamp, you can now clamp your plexiglass on the working table so that it stays in place while you’re cutting.

 Step 3: Using your circular saw or even a worm drive type circular saw, start cutting along the edges of your markings.
 Do the same for all plexiglass that needs to be cut.
 Make sure to wear your protective equipment at all times.